weaveworks/weave/site/faq.md

 **Q: How do I expose one of my containers to the outside world?**

-Exposing a container to the outside world is described in [Exposing Services to the Outside](/site/using-weave/service-export.md).
+Exposing a container to the outside world is described in [Exporting Services](/site/using-weave/service-management.md#exporting).

 **Q: Can I connect my existing 'legacy' network with a Weave container network?**